wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

    <br /><br />
    * Leads can be automatically allocated among salespeople
    * Emails can be automatically sent out (by autoresponders)
+   * Templates for each step, with each step in the sales funnel defined, but can be adapted
    * "Web-to-Lead" automatically sends web form fills directly into Salesforce Sales Cloud Lead records.
    * "Email-to-Case" integrates with Gmail and Outlook to automatically reads emails into Service Cloud case records.
    * "Question-to-Case" let moderators create cases from Chatter questions.
    <br /><br />
 Data collection also enables Sales Managers to make decisions based on facts.
    <br /><br />
+   * A large number of default Dashboards are available with jew a few clicks
    * Calculation of how much is in each part of the sales funnel
    * Since the status of each opportunity
    * Campaigns returns analysis